 Computer network technologies have seen tremendous enhancements.
-Cloud computing and Distributed Computing are two of the newer technologies that are disrupting the IT industry.
+Cloud vs Distributed Computing are two of the newer technologies that are disrupting the IT industry.
 Both the computing frameworks have referred to different things.
 But the basic idea between them is the same.
-Here we can learn more about cloud computing and distributed computing.
+Here we can learn more about cloud and distributed computing.

 Cloud computing refers to providing on-demand IT resources.
 Resources like servers, storage, database, networking, etc. over the internet.
 It is a technique that delivers hosted services over the internet to its customers.